MulleMjau/Advanced-Combat-Tracker/README.md

 Welcome to the Mulle's Advanced Combat Tracker folder!

 Here's a selection of triggers I like to use in FFXIV.
 Big thanks to my friend Kat for most of the triggers.

-Go here to find the files you need: https://github.com/MulleMjau/Advanced-Combat-Tracker/wiki